Dental trauma

 Dental conditions - non traumatic

-Major paediatric trauma – the primary survey
+Trauma - primary survey

 Lacerations

-Key points
+Key Points

-2. Successful replantation of permanent teeth or teeth fragments requires urgent management to improve long term tooth viability
+3. Successful replantation of permanent teeth or teeth fragments requires urgent management to improve long term tooth viability

 Background

 • Dental trauma is very common, and often occurs alongside other injuries, especially facial and head injuries.
-Where required perform a primary and secondary survey prior to instituting dental management
+Where required, perform a primary and secondary survey prior to instituting dental management

 • Appropriate use of a mouthguard during sports can minimise dental trauma